sam701/rtask/README.md

 #### Async Tasks

-For tasks configured with `blocking = false`, you receive a task ID immediately:
+For tasks configured with `async = true`, you receive a task ID immediately:

 ```bash
 # Submit task